Moroccan Cauliflower Recipe

 Tips:

-1. The veggies must be cut into equal size pieces to promote uniform cooking or roasting.
+1. The cauliflower florets for the Moroccan Cauliflower recipe must be cut into halves or small sections to promote uniform cooking or roasting.

 2. If the cauliflower florets are too big compared to the carrots, then start roasting the cauliflower covered in foil for a few minutes.
-Then place the carrots and beets and roast them uncovered.
+Then place the carrots and beets and roast them uncovered for a few minutes.

-3. Roasting the cauliflower for too long will overcook it.
+3. Microwaving the cauliflower for too long will overcook it.
 The cauliflower and carrots must be tender yet firm and crispy.
 Overcooking the veggies will make this salad mushy.

-Moroccan Cauliflower Salad with chermoula is a perfect accompaniment for these North African dishes:
+This Moroccan Cauliflower Recipe with chermoula tastes best when served warm, and it is a perfect accompaniment for these North African dishes:

-This salad must be consumed the day of making it.
-You could refrigerate for a day but I think that the veggies become soft the next day.
+This Moroccan Cauliflower salad using my recipe must be consumed the day of making it.
 The chermoula can be frozen for a couple of months or refrigerated for a week.
+If you have leftover salad, refrigerate it for a day and add the dressing right before serving it.

 Kanchan Dilip